Contact Us and FAQs

 I write letters in session with my clients.
 I can write a letter during our first session if you are only seeking a letter and not ongoing therapy.
 I write letters for ongoing clients as well, whenever the need arises.
 My letter writing process is simple and straightforward.
 I have a template that is about a page long, and it essentially allows me to "fill in the blanks," which I will ask your input on as we read through the letter together.
 The writing process usually takes about 20-25 minutes.
 When we are done, I will send you a PDF of the completed letter so you can submit it to any doctor or insurance company.
 I have rarely had a letter rejected by an insurance company.
 I am aware some doctors have specific requirements as well.
 Typically, my letters already cover all the necessary types of information, but if you do need an edited letter for any reason, please contact me and I will edit the file and resend it to you.
 If it has been over a year since we wrote our letter together, or you need a letter for a different medical transitioning step, I will require an "update" session to clarify and re-date the letter.

-I require anyone who sees me to fill out my forms and paperwork, which must be done and sent in before our first session.
-My standard fee is $160 per 45-50 minute session, and I offer a reduced fee based on financial need.
+I require anyone who sees me to fill out my forms and paperwork, which must be completed before our first session.
+My standard fee is $200 per 45-50 minute session, and I offer a reduced fee based on financial need.

 What does LPCC mean?
 How is it different from other mental health providers and credentials?

-I am registered as a Licensed Professional Clinical Counselor (LPCC #9136) in the State of California.
+Georgie is registered as a Licensed Professional Clinical Counselor (LPCC #9136) in the State of California.
 This is different from a Licensed Marriage/Couple and Family Therapist (LMFT) and a Licensed Clinical Social Worker (LCSW).
 All three of these licenses are Master's-level therapists, and they all may use many of the same techniques and tools within the therapeutic relationship.
-However, each of them vary slightly in regards to their training and "lens" to therapy.
+However, each of them vary slightly in regards to their training and "lens" of therapy.
 LMFTs look at an individual in relation to the family, working on interpersonal dynamics, and view people within the context of their relationships in their life.
 Their training requires specific "relational" hours to hone their skills in working with more than one individual in the therapeutic setting.
 LCSWs approach clients with the view that individuals are within the context of a society that creates need for support in gaining access to resources within the community.
-LCSWs have "case management" experience they must gain in order to learn to connect clients to resources to better equip them in their struggles.
 LPCCs are newer to California and are therefore much less prevalent and less understood than LMFTs and LCSWs.
 LPCCs look at clients through a more holistic, wellness lens, and focus on the individual with a strengths-based view.
 Although LPCCs are qualified to diagnose their clients, they may stay away from doing this as this is a "medical" model that looks at what is going "wrong," rather than a wellness lens which asks "What is going right?"

 Before becoming licensed with the above credentials, one must accrue a minimum of 3000 hours of "supervised" experience over at least 2 years.
 Supervised experience means working closely with an experienced therapist essentially as an "apprentice."
 Along the way an exam on law and ethics must be passed, and a clinical exam is taken after the 3000 hours have been collected.